Sagar-Gusain-66/online_book_store--sql-project-/README.md

 - **Books**: book details (title, author, genre, price, stock, etc.)
 - **Customers**: customer information
 - **Orders**: links books and customers with order details

+⚠️ Replace 'path/to/...csv' with the absolute path on your system.